emildalalyan/libquant/docs/Introduction.md

 ```

 ### Language support
-libquant is written in C, so you can call libquant functions from any language, that have C [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface).
+libquant is written in C, so you can call libquant functions from any language, that has C [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface).